We currently have the following services available:

 Intern in Counselling Psychology

-Kim Lavigne offers individual counselling services to adults aged 18 and over in English.
+Kim Lavigne offers individual psychotherapy services to adults aged 18 and over in English.
 She is currently completing her Master of Arts in Counselling and Spirituality at Saint Paul University in Ottawa, where she also earned her Bachelor of Arts in Counselling and Spirituality.

 Kim is passionate about supporting individuals through life’s challenges in a compassionate, nonjudgmental, and inclusive environment.
 She recognizes the courage it takes to seek support and strives to create a safe, collaborative space where clients feel seen, heard, and empowered in their healing journey.
 Kim uses a client-centered, trauma-informed and integrative approach drawing from a variety of therapeutic models and techniques to best meet each client's unique needs, goals, and values.
 Her work is grounded in empathy, respect, and a belief in each person’s inherent capacity for growth and transformation.
 She supports clients as they explore a wide range of concerns, including anxiety, depression, suicidal ideation, stress, life transitions, self-worth, grief, spirituality and meaning-making and others.
 Kim views counselling as a holistic and relational process.
 She is committed to empathetically walking alongside her clients with care and curiosity as they deepen their self-awareness, build resilience and work toward living more authentic and fulfilling lives. |